cyrilknops/crypro_checker/README.md

 ## things to do ##

-Make it easy to add and delete cryptocurrencies

-## Please donate i will keep on inproving and make it even more easy to use ##
+Make it easy to add and delete cryptocurrencies and make it even more easy to use ##

-- Ripple: r44T2DLD2Mrd8CHoj9VvQ32o7zwn8CSfSJ

 Tanks!